Barmby Moor

 Each July a traditional fete – the Barmby Feast – is held in the village.

 Education

 Barmby Moor Primary School is a Church of England school.
 The foundation governors are appointed by the church.
 The school maintains close links with St Catherine's Church and other church schools within the Diocese of York.

-Barmby Moor's pre-school offers child-care and early education and it is located at the former school house now houses a Kids Club and a Pre-School.
+Also, the former school house is the location for a Kids Club and a Pre-School.
 Both are charities run by locals.